 In the above example, we've installed puppeteer-extra npm install puppeteer-extra.
 This plugin fortifies the Puppeteer browser and hides its traces.
 For further details on JavaScript fingerprinting, refer to our dedicated guide.

-ScrapFly - A Better Alternative!
+ScrapFly - a Better Alternative!

-Here is how to use ScrapFly to scrape dynamic pages without getting blocked.
+For example, here is how to use ScrapFly to scrape dynamic pages without getting blocked.
 All we have to do is enable the asp and render_js parameters :

 const axios = require('axios');